-For single use only.
-Remove overwrap only when ready to use, then check for minute leaks by squeezing the bag firmly.
+Solution for Infusion 2 mg/ml: Remove overwrap only when ready to use, then check for minute leaks by squeezing the bag firmly.
 If the bag leaks, do not use as sterility may be impaired.
-The solution should be visually inspected prior to use and only clear solutions, without particles should be used.
 Do not use these bags in series connections.
 Any unused solution must be discarded.
-No special requirements for disposal.
-Any unused medicinal product or waste material should be disposed of in accordance with local requirements.
 Do not reconnect partially used bags.

-Linezan solution for infusion is compatible with the following solutions: 5% glucose intravenous infusion, 0.9% sodium chloride intravenous infusion, Ringer-lactate solution for injection (Hartmann's solution for injection).
+ZYVOX solution for infusion is compatible with the following solutions: 5% dextrose injection, 0.9% sodium chloride injection, Lactated Ringer's injection (Hartmann's solution for injection).

-7. PRODUCT OWNER & REGISTRANT
+7. PRODUCT OWNER